paul-hammant/tbd/content/game-changers/index.md

 automated steps, to allow faster feedback loops.
 This allowed then to have a high confidence in the quality of commits, from only minutes before.
 CI pipelines and delta-scripts for database table-shape migrations, in particular, were focused on.

-The 2010 'Continuous Delivery' book is the best selling result.
+The 2010 'Continuous Delivery' book is the bestselling result.
 It has been translated into three languages since, and both authors now have careers that further deliver/describe the benefits for clients.
 The book ties the foundational aspects of DevOps, Continuous Integration pipelines, and tight lean-inspired feedback loops together to get a broad and deep definition of how we should develop software collectively in 2010 and onwards.